 So my computer broke last Thursday, and then on Friday I got a new one, but all my info was broken, such as how-do-I-edit-this-blog and what-is-the-password-again and YES I know that I should just KNOW these things and not have to stare intently at the computer trying to remember, but I didn’t, ok?
 So here I am, posting.
 Finally.

 I’ve been getting larkier, if that’s possible.
-With Garrett‘s departure from EchoDitto, we’ve been trying to figure out the new carpool protocol.
+With Garrett‘s departure from EchoDitto and starting a new job at VREP, we’ve been trying to figure out the new carpool protocol.
 I’m trying out the leave-the-house-at-seven-thirty method (stymied yesterday by that tricky Daylight Savings Time).